Read this article to get an insight into the methods and protocols of COVID-19 testing.

 Here, samples are collected through nasopharyngeal swabs or saliva.
 The collected sample is then exposed to strips that contain artificial antibodies.
 The antigen present in the sample will bind to the coronavirus antigens on the strip and give a visual result.

 Throat and nasal swabs of respiratory viruses usually lack detectable viral antigen.
 This is more commonly seen in asymptomatic patients, as they have little to no nasal discharge.
-As the viral antigen is not replicated in antigen testing, the available antigen might be too little to get detected.
+As the viral antigen is not replicated in antigen testing, the available antigen might be too little to get detected and might show false-negative results.

 3) Antibody Tests:

 This test detects the antibodies produced by our body to the viral antigen.
 Serology or blood tests can detect such antibodies.
-Antibody tests might not tell if the person has an active infection, but it can be used to assess the percentage of a population that has already been infected.
-As scientists still do not know the potency of antibodies produced against SARS-CoV-2, a positive antibody test might not imply immunity to reinfections.
+Antibody tests might not tell if the person has an active infection, but they can be used to assess the percentage of a population that has already been infected.
+A positive antibody test implies that antibodies are present either from a previous infection or from vaccination.
 It is also not clear if mild or asymptomatic patients produce sufficient detectable antibodies.
 The types of antibodies test that can be used to identify antibodies against SARS-CoV-2 are-

 Rapid diagnostic test (RDT).